This post reviews the best non-toxic cookware to buy including the safest brands of cookware, and discusses the types of cookware to avoid and why.

 Le Creuset Tri-Ply Stainless Steel Cookware

-Le Creuset is one of the best known brands of kitchenware in the world.
-Their stainless steel cookware is more a splurge compared to other brands in this review, but the set is so beautiful that some people find the expense worth it.
-The triple layer construction features an aluminum core and the exterior contains lightweight titanium to help prevent scorching, discoloration and corrosion at higher temperatures.
+Le Creuset is one of the best known brands of cookware in the world.
+Their stainless steel cookware is more of a splurge compared to other brands in this review, but the set is so beautiful that some people find the expense worth it.
+The triple layer construction features an aluminum core and the exterior contains lightweight titanium to help prevent scorching, discoloration and corrosion at higher cooking temperatures.

 *Note: I do not recommend their 12 piece set which includes 2 non-stick frying pans due to the health concerns of non-stick coatings.